cs544-wisc/s24/p5/README.md

 ### Development Environment

-Click the Github classroom link and initiate your repository for this project.
+Click the GitHub classroom link and initiate your repository for this project.
 Now, clone the project repository on your VM.
 Your clone repository should have a `setup.sh` file inside.
 Run `./setup.sh` to download all the relevant files for this project.
 Note that, you may have to run the `setup.sh` again to update the files if there are any changes.

 ### Virtual Machine